SawantAchal/HarmoniAssignment/README.md

-# My Shop
+# My Store
-A modern and responsive **My Stire** with product browsing, cart management, and a clean UI design.
+A modern and responsive **My Store** with product browsing, cart management, and a clean UI design.
 This project uses **FakeStore API** to fetch product data.

 ##  Features